Royal prerogative: Other Commonwealth realms

 In the other Commonwealth realms, the royal prerogative can be or is specifically mandated to be exercised by the monarch's representative, the governor-general.
-In the case of Australia, the royal prerogative is vested specifically in the governor-general of Australia for military affairs, rather than the monarch, and is defined by the Constitution of Australia.
+In the case of Australia, the royal prerogative, although resides in the monarch, it is exercisable by the governor-general of Australia for military affairs and is defined by the Constitution of Australia.

 The constitution of a Commonwealth realm may also sharply limit the prerogative.
-In some cases, governmental acts which would normally require royal prerogative may be enacted through other means in the constitution, or through a legislative act in a Commonwealth realm.
+In some cases, governmental acts which would normally require royal prerogative may be enacted through other means in the constitution, or through a legislative act in a Commonwealth realm, such as was seen in the United Kingdom, where a previous act of parliament dictated the conditions in which an early election could be called, which was a purely Royal Prerogative prior to its passage.

 Spain

 The Spanish Constitution of 1978, Title II The Crown, Article 62, delineates the powers of the king, while Title IV Government and Administration, Article 99, defines the king's role in government.
 Title VI Judicial Power, Article 117, Articles 122 through 124, outlines the king's role in the country's independent judiciary.
 However, by constitutional convention established by Juan Carlos I, the king exercises his prerogatives having solicited government advice while maintaining a politically non-partisan and independent monarchy.
 Receiving government advice does not necessarily bind the monarch into executing the advice, except where prescribed by the constitution.